hmrc/python-cookiecutter/README.md

-# platsec-aws-lambda-cookiecutter
+# python-cookiecutter

-This is a cookiecutter repo to bootstrap an AWS Lambda.
+This is a [cookiecutter](https://cookiecutter.readthedocs.io/) repo to bootstrap Python projects - either an installable package or an AWS Lambda.

+### Out of the Box
+* Could be either a lambda or a standard python package
+* CI ready - see README.md in generated repo
+* `tox` manages testing and releasing
+* `pytest` test runner
+* Coverage reporting and enforcement
+* Enforce `black` formatting
+* Enforce `flake8`

 ### Requirements
 Install `cookiecutter`: